-The Special Needs Co-ordinator is Mrs Perfect.
-She is in school full time.
-Her key responsibilities include:
+The Special Needs Co-ordinator is Ms. Navlakhi Ahmed.
+Their key responsibilities include:

-- to work in collaboration with the Headteacher, school governors and staff to develop a clear strategic direction for SEN - to oversee the day-to-day operation of the school's SEN policy - to coordinate and develop high quality provision to meet the needs of pupils with SEN - to work in partnership with parents/carers of pupils with SEN to develop and review effective support for their child - to work with teachers to monitor the effectiveness of interventions and the progress made by pupils with SEN - to liaise with the relevant Designated Teacher where a looked after pupils has SEN - to advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - to liaise with professionals from outside agencies, such as educational psychologists, outreach services, health and social care professionals, and independent and voluntary bodies, ensuring that appropriate referrals are made and strategies are implemented - to liaise with other schools to ensure that pupils make smooth transitions between school placements
+- to work in collaboration with the Headteacher, school governors and staff to develop a clear strategic direction for SEN - to oversee the day-to-day operation of the school's SEN policy - to coordinate and develop high quality provision to meet the needs of pupils with SFN - to work in partnership with parents/carers of pupils with SEN to develop and review effective support for their child - to work with teachers to monitor the effectiveness of interventions and the progress made by pupils with SEN - to liaise with the relevant Designated Teacher where a looked after pupils has SEN - to advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - to liaise with professionals from outside agencies, such as educational psychologists, outreach services, health and social care professionals, and independent and voluntary bodies, ensuring that appropriate referrals are made and strategies are implemented - to liaise with other schools to ensure that pupils make smooth transitions between school placements